sanjeet05/portfolio/README.md

 ### `npm start`

-Runs the app in the production mode using nodejs<br>
+Runs the app in the production mode using nodejs.<br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.<br>